MicrosoftDocs/bot-docs/articles/bot-service-resources-faq-security.md

 - Additional URLs for specific Bot Framework channels

 > [!NOTE]
-> You may use `<channel>.botframework.com` if you'd prefer not to whitelist a URL with an asterisk. `<channel>` is equal to every channel your bot uses such as `directline.botframework.com`, `webchat.botframework.com`, and `slack.botframework.com`.
+> You may use `<channel>.botframework.com` if you'd prefer not to allow-list a URL with an asterisk. `<channel>` is equal to every channel your bot uses such as `directline.botframework.com`, `webchat.botframework.com`, and `slack.botframework.com`.
 It is also worthwhile to watch traffic over your firewall while testing the bot to make sure nothing else is getting blocked.

 ## Can I block all traffic to my bot except traffic from the Bot Framework Service?
-Bot Framework Services are hosted in Azure datacenters world-wide and the list of Azure IPs is constantly changing.
-Whitelisting certain IP addresses may work one day and break the next as the Azure IP Addresses change.
+Bot Framework Services are hosted in Azure datacenters world-wide and the list of Azure IPs is constantly changing. allow-listing certain IP addresses may work one day and break the next as the Azure IP Addresses change.

 ## Which RBAC role is required to create and deploy a bot?